JeffersonLab/iguana/doc/dependency_resolution.md

 ## Resolving Build Dependencies

-To use these dependencies with your software, they must be findable by its build system The following sections explain how to do so with each.
+To use these dependencies with your software, they must be findable by its build system.
+The following sections explain how to do so with each.

 ### :large_blue_diamond: Meson